Skip to main content

 In keeping with a minimalist theme, I prefer either single-color black or white hats, with as few designs or logos as possible.
 It's easy to find a decent baseball cap for about $10 at various discount retailers and even less online from Amazon.

-After several months, I'm finding the black acrylic hat quite comfortable and useful.
+After several months of wear, I'm finding the black acrylic hat quite comfortable and useful.
 It has maintained its shape and color, which I expected given its 100% polyester build.
 Interestingly, I find myself reaching for this hat more than my other black caps.

 Comments